IfyAnene7/Learning-Physics-with-Python/README.md

 * Decided to start with the cambridge IGCSE Syllabus as my base.
 I intend to iteratively improve this and tailor it to the Nigerian student population's needs.

-* Add this to the collaboration section: If you intend on contributing and you have no idea where to get inspiration/content from, might I suggenst looking at these textbooks
+* Add this to the collaboration section: If you intend on contributing and you have no idea where to get inspiration/content from, might I suggest looking at these textbooks

 - Cambridge IGCSE Physics (Third edition) (Collins)